mmzdouc/fermo_docs/docs/home/input_output.md

 - A column labeled `sample_name` specifying the sample identifiers
 - A column labeled `well` specifying the well number.
 Numbers in this column must be occurring only once.
 Note that the label `well` stands for any measurement reference (vial, rack position, etc.)
 - One to six columns labeled with `assay:...`, which indicate different assays.
-- Only numeric values in the `assay:...` columns
+The values indicate the minimal inhibitory concentration and must be positive numbers.
+Samples with no measured activity are indicated with 0 (zero).
 - Measurements for at least 10 samples

 ```csv